polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/account-info.md

 - **Frozen balance**, splitted into `misc_frozen` and `fee_frozen`, represent balances that free balance cannot drop below. `fee_frozen` are specifically for transaction fee payment, and `misc_frozen` for everything else.
 These values are set when accounts are locked for transactions.
+The frozen balance that free balance should not drop below is the max of the two.

 ## Conclusion